 To bring this back to the beginning, man was punished with labor and death for his sin in the Garden, but through the resurrection of Jesus death is defeated.
 The question I posed at the start of this was: is the need for work (and thus the need for money) defeated by Jesus’s resurrection as well, for labor much like death was also part of the original sin punishment?
 Has Jesus's resurrection also redeemed us of that?

 Let us step back for a moment and look at all we have covered thus far.
 The Bible provides us with clear, real world economic insights: work hard, save for the future, and do not put yourself in debt.
 These are simple, straightforward, financial truths to live by.
 However, there is a disease that degenerates this economic system, and that disease is called greed.
 The only cure for this disease is to give freely to the needy.
 It seems counterintuitive that giving away what you have will lead to you having much more, but in this new economic system, we know this to be true.

 God has a tendency to challenge our conception of the possible.
 For you see, it is at these moments of trusting God over our own judgment where the power of faith comes in.
 In other words, once we act in faith with God in our financial decisions, we enter into a whole new economic system.

 This is the Elevated Economy.

-As we can see, the only contingency to the power of prayer (i.e. our infinite riches), is that you must “believe that you receive it” even before you do.
+As we can see, the only contingency to the power of prayer (and its ability to generate infinite riches), is that you must “believe that you receive it” even before you do.
 In other words, it takes faith to make a living in the Elevated Economy.
 Jesus tells us that faith is so powerful, that even the smallest amount of it will do things for you that seem utterly impossible: “For truly, I say to you, if you have faith as a grain of mustard seed, you will say to this mountain, ‘Move hence to yonder place,’ and it will move; and nothing will be impossible to you’” (Matthew 17:20-21).